0verloader/Vmap/README.md

 Once you have successfully run the program:
 ```
+1.Insert number of parallel threads
-1.Insert IP or domain name of the target
+2.Insert IP or domain name of the target
-2.Insert minimum port to be checked (greater than 0)
+3.Insert minimum port to be checked (greater than 0)
-3.Insert maximum port to be checked (less than 65536)
+4.Insert maximum port to be checked (less than 65536)
 ```

 Contributors